-Deferred revenue consists of facilities rental fees and exhibition fees for upcoming events.
+Deferred revenue consists of facilities rental fees, exhibition fees, and member trip fees for upcoming events.
 The Collection recognizes these fees when the related event has occurred.

 Net asset classification -

 The net assets are reported in three self-balancing groups as follows: